memfault/interrupt/_posts/2022-05-24-choosing-an-mcu.md

 for compatibility.
 We need to weigh the price difference of the chip against the amount of work needed to get the incompatible chip to work.

+### Tooling

 Another thing is tooling.
 We can not use a chip if we do not have a compiler to generate code for it.
 We will need some way to flash the chip. (flash = write the compiled code into the chip) A development board or simulator for the chip will speed up firmware development before the project's PCB is available.
-A Debugger that lets you step through the code and check the values of variables speeds up the finding of issues.
+A debugger that lets you step through the code and check the values of variables speeds up the finding of issues.
 If it can also provide trace information then that helps to find the hard-to-find bugs.
 An IDE with syntax highlighting, that allows for debugging and integrates with the version control system, will help